 - Link: Apply for Card Offers

 First of all, I am grateful to anyone who’s ever signed up for a new card via my links.
 Those hits here and there boost my self-confidence so much.
 In my writing.
 And it makes me feel that on some level, it’s worth it to put more information into an already saturated space.

 I’ve always hope the “brand” I offer has some appeal.
 Whether that’s the voice and tone, the tips here and there, or because it’s occasionally entertaining, thought-provoking, or informative.

 Producing new content has always come easy for me.
 And I’ve definitely refined my technique in these past 3 years of blogging.

 Truth be told, I rarely get hits on my credit card affiliate links.
-In fact, I was almost shut down earlier this month because I didn’t produce a sale for over 60 days.
+In fact, I was almost shut down because I didn’t produce a sale for over 60 days.

 I asked for a second chance and rallied my friends to see if one of them wouldn’t mind opening a new card.
 A few days later, a sale was recorded and my 60-day clock reset.

 So I need ONE sale every 60 days to stay in the program.
 Compare that to the revenue some of these big bloggers are bringing in.